 Summarise what you’re all about

-Before you begin, it’s important that you develop your own marketing strategy.
+Before you begin, you must develop your marketing strategy.
 A good marketing strategy allows you to identify your strengths and how you should highlight these when promoting your brand to potential customers.
 When you launch your EKM online shop, you are competing with hundreds of thousands of online competitors.
-Of course, the level of competition you face is entirely dependent on the kind of products you are selling, but regardless, a strong marketing strategy is essential to your own long-term success.
+Of course, the competition level you face depends entirely on the kind of products you are selling.
+Still, regardless, a strong marketing strategy is essential to your long-term success.

 This is because when you are competing for sales against different competitors, you need to discover your own particular ‘niche’ and invest your time into targeting the potential customers there - this is a much more effective way of encouraging sales than simply ‘targeting everyone’ - especially when you invest in online advertising in the future.